Magnecor RACE WIRES:

 properly suppress EMI) they use for older engines that don't

-require EMI suppression, and their oversized stiff-jacket wires can't be
+require EMI suppression, and their oversized stiff-jacket cables can't be

 satisfactorily fitted into the original 7mm retainer/separators however, some are cheaper than Magnecor

 What Magnecor does provide for the price you pay is ignition wires specifically designed and constructed to conduct the full energy output from both original equipment and high out racing ignition systems while providing full EMI and RFI suppression.
-Magnecor manufactures its own Race Wires, therefore quality is rigidly controlled.
+Magnecor manufactures its own Race Wires in the USA and UK, therefore quality is rigidly controlled.